 You may choose to submit your Works for promotional consideration using the promotion tab (currently in beta mode) via the KWL dashboard.
 The terms of each promotion vary by the type of promotion selected, and the submission guidelines and eligibility criteria for each promotion are set out in the KWL dashboard.
 By agreeing to submit your Work for inclusion in any given promotion, you agree to the terms of that promotion as set out in the KWL dashboard.

-Remember that by submitting to these promos, you are agreeing to a flat fee or a reduction to your standard commission as outlined in our KWL Terms & Conditions.
+By submitting to these promotions, you are agreeing to a flat fee or a reduction to your standard payment as outlined in our KWL Terms & Conditions.

 The Participation Cost: How it works

 In the “dates and cost” section of the promo page for a particular promotion, you will see the dates during which the promotion will take place, as well as the participation cost.
-There are two participation cost options: An additional percentage of your commission, or a flat fee.
+There are two participation cost options: An additional percentage of your standard payment, or a flat fee.

 The flat fee option is pretty self-explanatory.
 We send you a link which you can follow to pay for your feature spot.

 The additional percentage fee option is a little more complicated.
 In this case, rather than paying for your spot up front, Kobo takes a percentage of the money you earn during the sale.
 Our most common percentage fee is 10%.
 A good thing about this option is that if your title doesn't happen to sell during the promo, you don't have to pay a thing.

 In some cases where we do not want to charge a participation cost at all, we will make this percentage 0%.

 The most common promotions you will find on the Promotions tab are percentage sales by promo code, price drop sales, and buy more save more sales (e.g. Buy 2 Get 1 Free, 3 for $5, Buy 1 Get 1 Half-Price).